 Despite being the most expensive city in Colorado, Aspen is still a popular destination for tourists and celebrities looking to indulge in the natural beauty of mountain living.

 The second most expensive place to live in Colorado is Vail, which also has pricey homes and a very high cost of living.

-The average home price in Vail, Colorado in 2022 is nearly $1.6 million with an overall cost of living that is nearly twice the national average.
+The average home price in Vail, Colorado in 2023 is over $1.6 million with an overall cost of living that is nearly twice the national average.

 Why is Vail so expensive?
 Much like Aspen, part of what makes Vail an expensive city to live in Colorado is where it’s located combined with high demand.